Aviation safety: Pilot fatigue

 The International Civil Aviation Organization (ICAO) defines fatigue as "A physiological state of reduced mental or physical performance capability resulting from sleep loss or extended wakefulness, circadian phase, or workload."
 The phenomenon places great risk on the crew and passengers of an airplane because it significantly increases the chance of pilot error.
 Fatigue is particularly prevalent among pilots because of "unpredictable work hours, long duty periods, circadian disruption, and insufficient sleep".
 These factors can occur together to produce a combination of sleep deprivation, circadian rhythm effects, and 'time-on task' fatigue.
 Regulators attempt to mitigate fatigue by limiting the number of hours pilots are allowed to fly over varying periods of time.
 Experts in aviation fatigue often find that these methods fall short of their goals.

 Piloting while intoxicated

 Rarely, flight crew members are arrested or subject to disciplinary action for being intoxicated on the job.
 In 1990, three Northwest Airlines crew members were sentenced to jail for flying while drunk.
 In 2001, Northwest fired a pilot who failed a breathalyzer test after a flight.
 In July 2002, both pilots of America West Airlines Flight 556 were arrested just before they were scheduled to fly because they had been drinking alcohol.
 The pilots were fired and the FAA revoked their pilot licenses.
 At least one fatal airliner accident involving drunk pilots occurred when Aero Flight 311 crashed at Kvevlax, Finland, killing all 25 on board in 1961.
-Another example is the crash Aeroflot Flight 821, in which the captain's intoxication contributed to the accident, killing all 88 on board.
+Another example is the crash of Aeroflot Flight 821, in which the captain's intoxication contributed to the accident, killing all 88 on board.